I asked the left-wing activist group why they did it and who they are.

 Exactly.
 I’m hoping to get across the point that we’re not anti-white at all.
 Most of the activists I know are white.

-You seem to have big plans for an organization so small.
+You seem to have big plans for an organisation so small.

 We’re a modest organisation but we’re highly effective for our size.
 We’re not going anywhere and we’ll keep going.
 We’re prepared to do anything it takes.
 Most of us have nothing anyway, so what have we got to lose?